Omarabdalgwad/Omarabdalgwad-Todo-cli/README.md

 ```

-3- after install it should be like this
+3- After installation, you should see something like this:
 ```bash
 Successfully installed omar1324-todo-cli-1.1.2